top of page

 Screenshot 2024-01-23 at 10.17.04 PM.png

-We created initial prototypes which we changed based on feedback we
+We created initial prototypes which we ideated on based on feedback we

 received from our sponsor and data collected in ideation sessions.